ahoereth/featured-video-plus/readme.txt

 Tested up to: 3.5
 Stable tag: 1.3

 Add Featured Videos to your posts and pages.
 Works like magic with most themes which use Featured Images.
-Supports your Local Videos, YouTube, Vimeo and Dailymotion.
+Local Media, YouTube, Vimeo, Dailymotion.

 == Description ==
 *A picture is worth a thousand words.
 How many words is a video worth?*